patr1c1a/automationpractice_python-selenium/readme.md

 > Please note: the `Safari WebDriver` extension is no longer supported on Safari versions under 10.
 Safari 10+ browser
 >versions are available only for macOS.
 The driver is now by default shipped with the Mac OS.

+# Notes

+This project was developed using Python 3.8.6 and Selenium 3.141.0